 Go to the Event Registry website, click on “Articles” button on the top menu and type in the concept or keyword you are interested in.
 You can filter your results by the news source, time of interest or by adding additional keywords.
 We wrote a blog post on how to search on a particular topic, where you can learn more about narrowing down your search results.

 To illustrate on an example, we have searched for articles that write about “Deep learning” and “Artificial intelligence” – both currently very hot topics.

 After obtaining several thousand articles with the search, we can aggregate these results and see the top mentioned concepts.
-These give us a clear and intuitive list of top keywords related to the searched topics.
+These give us a clear and intuitive list of top keywords related to the searched topics (see the picture below).

 Additionally, we can also analyse how these top concepts are interrelated between each other.
 We can compute this by analysing how frequently individual pairs of concepts occur together in the same article in the search results.
 We can visualize these relations as a graph where nodes are the concepts and there is an edge between two nodes if they occur together frequently enough.
 The resulting graph can be seen in the bottom figure.

 Did you like the topic we wrote about?
 Check out the blog post from Learnopy, which featured our tool and inspired us to write this article.